kengoldfarb/pin-it-node/README.md

 ### Board Privacy
 Boards can be 'public' or 'secret'.
 Insert one of those two as a string when creating or updating a board.
-Secret boards CANNOT BE UPDATED OR DELETED via pin-it-node.
+__SECRET BOARDS CANNOT BE UPDATED OR DELETED__ via pin-it-node.
 This functionality is in the works, but it is not implemented yet.

 ### Board ID's
 The boardId is NOT NECESSARY to pin.
 However, if it's an option you prefer, pin-it-node accepts this instead of a boardurl.